-While most of the property where the proposed Village F will be located was annexed at the time of the annexation of the Thomas Ranch into the City in 2000, the remaining section of the proposed village was annexed into the City at the time of the abandonment of the Pine Street Extension corridor in 2015.
-The land encompassing Village F (and the majority of lands in the West Villages) was rezoned to the Village zoning district in 2016 via Ordinance 2016-16.
+The lands that are part of the proposed Village G were annexed at the time of the annexation of the Thomas Ranch into the City in 2002.
+The land encompassing Village G (and the majority of lands in the West Villages) was rezoned to the Village zoning district in 2016 via Ordinance 2016-16.

-Village F is identified as a ± 828-acre parcel bounded by Playmore Road to the north, Village C (Islandwalk) to the west, the proposed extension of Manasota Beach Road to the south, and S. West Villages Parkway to the east.
+Village G is identified as a $\pm$ 742-acre parcel bounded by Playmore Road to the north, West Villages Parkway to the west, the proposed extension of Manasota Beach Road to the south, and River Road to the east.